robusta-dev/robusta/docs/index.rst

 Welcome to Robusta!
 =====================
-Robusta is an open source platform for automated troubleshooting and maintenance.
-It turns Kubernetes expertise into reusable code.
+Robusta is an open source platform for webhooks and automations.
+It contains a library of 50+ builtin actions triggered on:

+1. AlertManager webhooks
+2. Kubernetes changes
+3. Manual triggers
+4. Much more

+Robusta is configured in YAML and extended in Python.

 Robusta automates everything that happens **after** you deploy your application.
+It is somewhat like Zapier/IFTTT for devops, with an emphasis on prebuilt useful automations and not just "build your own".

 Examples
 ~~~~~~~~~~~~~~~~~~